Hormone Therapy for Women

 Estrogen Therapy Options

-Estrogen is the hormone that supports reproductive health, bone strength, cardiovascular function, and brain health.
+Estrogen is the hormone that supports women’s reproductive health, bone strength, heart and brain health.

 Transdermal Estradiol (Preferred)

-- Preferred for women with migraines or risk of embolism
+- Preferred for women with migraines or risk of heart disease

 Common Patch Doses